seancary62/election_analysis/README.md

 The purpose of this analysis was to determine the total number of votes, votes for each county, percentage of votes for each county, percentage of votes for each candidate, and record the winner of the election.

 ## Election Audit-Results
-From the analysis we created a text file with the following information regarding the results of the analysys:
+From the analysis we created a text file with the following information regarding the results of the analysis:

 - Total Votes: 369,711